Table of Contents

 Cooking with Berbere: Recipes & Pairings

 Berbere shines in slow-cooked dishes where its flavors can fully develop.
-Here are some recipes to try:
+Here are detailed recipes to try:

 1. Doro Wat (Ethiopian Chicken Stew)